chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 >*These kexts are older kexts which gives our BCM4360 chipset support again.
 You can read more detailed information about this [here.](https://github.com/perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/blob/main/README.md)*
 >

 We also need to download AMFIPass.
 At the time of this guide, we will be using AMFIPass v1.4.1.
 This is required to use OCLP on our Seqouia install.
-You can find and download the latest version of AMFIPass [here.](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera).
+[Download](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera) the latest version of AMFIPass.

 >[!NOTE]
 >The other alternative instead of installing AMFIPass.kext is to use the boot-arg `amfi=0x80` which fully disables AMFI.
 However, using this boot-arg could cause some applications or services not to work correctly!
 So I highly recommend just using AMFIPass.kext instead of using the `amfi=0x80` boot-arg.